 - 1. In the System BIOS or System Setup screen, select System Security and press Enter.
 The System Security screen is displayed. - 2.
 In the System Security screen, verify that the Password Status is Unlocked. - 3.
-Select System Password, update, or delete the existing system password, and press Enter or Tab. - 4.
-Select Setup Password, update, or delete the existing setup password, and press Enter or Tab. - i NOTE: If you change the System and/or Setup password, reenter the new password when prompted.
-If you delete the System and/or Setup password, confirm the deletion when prompted. - 5.
-Press Esc.
+Select System Password.
+Update or delete the existing system password, and press Enter or Tab. - 4.
+Select Setup Password.
+Update or delete the existing setup password, and press Enter or Tab.

+NOTE: If you change the system password and/or setup password, reenter the new password when prompted.
+If you delete the system password and/or setup password, confirm the deletion when prompted.

+- 5. Press Esc.
 A message prompts you to save the changes. - 6.
 Press Y to save the changes and exit from System Setup.
 The computer restarts.